 Another thing missing was Savannah’s work trip to Vegas where she met Charles.
 Even though Savannah spent about a week in Vegas with him, it meant much to her when it was time to leave.
 They shared bible verses, aspirations, career goals and many other things that she hadn’t really shared with another.
 He gave her hope, support, and made it seem as though they had something in the making.
 It broke her heart after she got back and hadn’t heard from him in two weeks, she realized she never would again.
 I really do believe that what he did to her helped to make the decision about leaving Kenneth.
 As well as not only treating herself better but making better decisions about men period.

 Even though Savannah’s mother is in the movie, there is no mention of Savannah’s siblings, especially her sister Sheila.
-A lot of the dialogue in the book between her mother and her is about Kenneth but her sister as well.
-They talk about how she keeps leaving her husband, has to watch her money, etc. Many of the reasons why Savannah character is as strong, hard-working, and unwilling to settle is because of her sister and family.
+A lot of the dialogue in the book between her mother and her is about Kenneth, but her sister as well.
+They talk about how she keeps leaving her husband, has to watch her money, etc. Many of the reasons why Savannah’s character is strong, hard-working, and unwilling to settle is because of her sister and family.

-Granted Robin has plenty of men problems, but nothing is made mention of the fact that Robin is going through tough times with her family back in Tucson.
+Granted Robin has plenty of men problems, but nothing made mention of the fact that Robin is going through tough times with her family back in Tucson.
 She frequently talks about her father having Alzheimer’s and her mother having a double mastectomy.
 Her father’s Alzheimer’s is getting progressively worse and its taking a toll on her mother.
 She spends quite a bit of time with them and is pained over the fact that she doesn’t have the money to help out more.
 That would definitely take a lot of stress off of her mother because as he worsens she can’t take care of him like he needs and herself.

 Bernadine’s mother isn’t in the movie as well.
 She didn’t like John and knew he was no good for her daughter.
 Her mother was crucial in helping Bernadine because she kept the kids for her while she sorted out her thoughts and got herself together after John said he was leaving her.